 The Brothers’ War Release Date

-The Brothers’ War Spoilers
+MTG The Brothers’ War cards

 Alongside these cards, which reveal all The Brothers’ War’s mechanics, we also saw tons of Urza and Mishra cards.

 A couple of cards were shown off way back in a WeeklyMTG Announcement on September 29.
-Recruitment Officer is a strong one-drop for the ‘White Weenie’ archetype, a 2/1 that can dig up low mana creatures.
-Card draw in white!
+Recruitment Officer is a strong one-drop, part of the Azorius Soldiers archetype, a top MTG Arena deck created by this set.
+Its ability can dig up low mana creatures, essentially providing a form of White card draw.

 Plenty of panels were held at Magic 30, and some name-dropped the Retro Artifacts that’ll be included in The Brothers’ War boosters.
 These are reprints of particularly potent Magic cards, but they aren’t legal in Standard.
 Cards like Mox Amber, Inspiring Sanctuary, and Caged Sun all offer ways to generate additional mana – while Helm of the Host sets you up for some cool combos through the art of copying.

-We’ve also been show these glorious full-art basic lands, each one featuring a giant robot.
+You should also check out these glorious full-art basic lands, each one featuring a giant robot.Magic the Gathering the brothers' war full art basic lands featuring mechs

 The Brothers’ War Mechanics

 Powerstone tokens, as first seen on the Dominaria United planeswalker card Karn, Living Legacy, are also a major mechanic in The Brothers’ War.
-These artifact token, which tap for one colourless mana, aren’t that exciting mechanically, but they should play well in artifact-matters decks.
+These artifact tokens, which tap for one colorless mana, aren’t that exciting mechanically, but they should play well in artifact-matters decks.
 Note that you can’t use their mana for just anything.
 You can’t use it to cast non-artifact spells, so you’ll mainly use it to pay for artifacts and for activated abilities.

 Then there’s Unearth, another returning mechanic.
 This lets you bring a creature (or other permanent) from the graveyard to the battlefield.
 It gains haste until end of turn, but is then exiled.